Primary Care Doctors

-At Heart and Health Medical, we offer excellence in Primary Care at our three convenient locations across Long Island.
+At Heart and Health Medical, we offer excellence in Primary Care at our four convenient locations across Long Island.
 We have offices in Suffolk County at Middle Island and North Babylon, and we have an office in Nassau County at Plainview.
 Our Primary Care doctors treat basic medical conditions, diagnose, and care for patients.
 They may refer patients to specialists for further treatment if necessary.

 So what is the primary care doctor’s job?
 Well a primary care doctor is usually the first person a patient will see for a problem they may have in order to be evaluated, diagnosed, treated, or referred to another medical specialist for further evaluation and treatment.